sapaladas/stroke_prediction/README.md

 ![pairwise feature correlation](./images/pairwise_feature_correlation.svg)

 - We observe that there is no pair of strongly linearly correlated features
-- The feature with which stroke seems to be mostly associated is age, which is something we also observed earlier
+- The feature with which stroke seems to be mostly associated is age, which we observed earlier
 - In addition, age and body mass index appear to have a moderate linear correlation
 - This, in fact, makes sense given thah people tend to exercise less as they grow older